devogs/fabric/README.md

-Certainly!
-Here's a comprehensive `README.md` file tailored for your GitHub repository [devogs/fabric](https://github.com/devogs/fabric.git), which automates the deployment of a Cisco MP-BGP fabric using Terraform, NetBox, Ansible, and Jenkins.

----

 # fabric

 An automated solution to deploy a Cisco MP-BGP fabric integrated with a Kubernetes cluster.
 This project leverages Terraform for infrastructure provisioning, NetBox as the source of truth, Ansible for configuration management, and Jenkins for continuous integration and deployment.